zachallaun/ex_janus/guides/generated_policy_modules.md

 ## Generating a policy module

-Janus ships with a generator that creates a policy module that already contains a handful of useful helper functions.
+The policy generator creates a policy module containing authorization functions that can be used by the rest of your application.

 ```sh
 $ mix janus.gen.policy [--module Example.Policy] [--path example/path/policy.ex]
 ```

 When run without arguments, it will generate a policy module called `YourApp.Policy` at `lib/your_app/policy.ex` (with `YourApp` replaced by your actual application namespace).

-It is important to remember that generated code is _your_ code!
-It can be modified, replaced, and deleted as you see fit.
-Instead of including them in `Janus`, these helpers are generated as a jumping-off point for your application.
-They enable certain usage patterns that may be helpful, but if they aren't appropriate or useful, toss them and use whatever you see fit!

 ## Overview of helpers